Vermont Electric Cooperative: Administration

 A 12-member Board of Directors is elected by members.
 Seven seats are reserved for geographic districts.
 Five members are elected by the entire membership.

 District 1 includes the towns of Averill, Avery's Gore, Barton, Bloomfield, Brighton, Brownington, Brunswick, Canaan, Charleston, Ferdinand, Guildhall, Holland, Lemington, Lewis, Lyndon, Maidstone, Morgan, Newark, Norton, Sheffield, Sutton, Warner's Grant, Warren Gore, Westmore and Wheelock.
 There are also towns in Caledonia County.
 District 2 includes Coventry, Derby, and Newport city.
 The remaining towns in Orleans County are in District 5.
 District 4 includes Jay, Lowell, Newport town, Westfield, and Troy.
 District 8 includes Albany, Barton, Craftsbury, Glover, Greensboro, and towns in Lamoille and Caledonia counties.

 The president of the Board of Directors is Dan Carswell.

 In 2013, there were 18 candidates for three open seats on the board.

 Programs

-Vermont Electric Cooperative's core mission is to supply safe, affordable, and reliable energy services to its members.
-VEC not only supplies electricity to members, but also offers a range of programs including bill credits for the purchase of certain electric appliances and devices including electric vehicles, plug-in electric vehicles, heat pumps, heat pump hot water heaters, pellet stoves, electric forklifts, and Zero Energy Modular homes.
+Vermont Electric Cooperative not only supplies electricity to members, but also offers a range of programs including bill credits for the purchase of certain electric appliances and devices including electric vehicles, plug-in electric vehicles, heat pumps, heat pump hot water heaters, pellet stoves, electric forklifts, and Zero Energy Modular homes.
 In December 2016, Vermont Electric Cooperative launched Co-op Community Solar, a program under which members can sponsor solar panels in community solar arrays.
 Members pay an upfront payment for a term of either ten or twenty years and get a fixed monthly credit on their electric bill.
 Over the term, the total value of the bill credits exceeds the value of the upfront payment.